david-davidson/SublimeScript/README.md

 ####Automation tool for Sublime Text, Windows, and Google Chrome

-SublimeScript is an EXE (compiled) or Autohotkey (raw) script that helps you do better work in Sublime, faster.
+SublimeScript is an EXE (compiled) or Autohotkey_L (source) script that helps you do better work in Sublime, faster.
 * Italicize and bold text with the same hotkeys you use in Word.
 (Add hyperlinks with a hotkey, too.)
 * Find and replace special characters with their HTML entities, instantly.
 * Find and replace straight quotes with smart ones.